-The penalty provision being applied in this case is HSC section 42402, et seq. because Radiator Specialty Company sold, supplied, offered for sale, or manufactured for sale consumer products for commerce in California in violation of the Consumer Products Regulations (Title 17, CCR, section 94507, et seq.).
-The penalty provisions of HSC section 42402, et seq. apply to violations of the Consumer Products Regulations because the regulations were adopted under authority of HSC section 41712 which is in Part 4 of Division 26 of the HSC.
+The penalty provision being applied is this case is HSC section 42402, et seq. because Domistyle sold, supplied, offered for sale, or manufactured for sale consumer products for commerce in California in violation of the Consumer Products Regulations (Title 17 California Code of Regulations (CCR) section

+94507, et seq.).
+The penalty provisions of HSC section 42402, et seq. apply to violations of the Consumer Products Regulations because these regulations were adopted under authority of HSC section 41712 which is in Part 4 of Division 26 of the Health and Safety Code.
 The penalty provisions of HSC section 42402, et seq. apply to requirements adopted pursuant to Part 4.